earthai-tech/watex/docs/datasets.rst

 	100

 .. note::

-	The array configuration is schlumberger and the max depth investigation is 100 meters for :math:`AB/2` (current electrodes).
+	The array configuration is Schlumberger and the max depth investigation is 100 meters for :math:`AB/2` (current electrodes).
 The  profiling step :math:`AB` is fixed to 100  meters whereas :math:`MN/2`  also fixed to (potential electrodes) to 10 meters. `station` , `easting` and `northing` are in meters and